Here for every stage from bump to baby and beyond

 5 Messy Play Ideas Without The Mess

-Let’s be honest—messy play sounds brilliant in theory, doesn’t it?
-But in practice, it usually ends with paint in someone’s hair, glitter in every crevice, and me scrubbing the floor wondering why I started.
-That said, I do want my children to experience all the sensory, learning, and developmental benefits that come with messy play.
-I just don’t want the house to look like a bomb’s gone off.
+Let’s be honest, messy play sounds brilliant in theory, doesn’t it?
+But in practice it usually ends with paint in someone’s hair, glitter in every crevice, and me scrubbing the floor wondering why I started.

-So, here are five of our favourite messy play ideas with no mess at all—thanks to the humble zip-lock bag.
-Each activity is contained, easy to clean up, and still gives your child the full sensory experience.
-Perfect for rainy afternoons, after-school wind-downs, or when you just need 10 quiet minutes with a cuppa.
+Here are five of our favourite sensory play activities using zip-lock bags.
+Each one is contained, quick to set up, and easy to clean, while still giving your child the full sensory experience.
+They’re perfect for toddlers or preschoolers on rainy afternoons, after-school wind-downs, or when you just need 10 quiet minutes with a cuppa.

-This one’s a hit in our house.
-Take two colours of paint (I like using primary colours for a bit of colour theory fun) and add one to each side of a large zip-lock bag.
-In the middle, add a generous squirt of cheap shaving foam.
-Squeeze out the air, seal the bag, and then tape it shut at the top just to be safe.
+This activity is always a hit in our house.
+Take two colours of paint (primary colours work best for a little colour theory fun) and add one to each side of a large zip-lock bag.
+In the middle, add a generous squirt of shaving foam.
+Squeeze out the air, seal the bag tightly, and tape it shut at the top just to be safe.

-Children can squash, squeeze and squish the colours together, exploring textures and creating their own new colours—all without needing a bath afterwards.
-It’s brilliant for sensory development and early learning about colour mixing.
+Now let your child squash, squeeze, and squish the colours together.
+They’ll love exploring the textures and watching new colours form.
+It’s brilliant for sensory development, fine motor skills, and early learning about colour mixing.
+All without the need for a bath afterwards.

 Shaving Foam and Paint: Mess-Free Colour Mixing

 Even our six-year-old couldn’t resist this one.
-Squeeze a bottle of hair gel into a zip-lock bag and add a handful of pom poms and some Numicon pieces.
-Once it’s sealed (and taped for extra security), your child can push the pom poms through the gel to fit them inside the Numicon holes.
+Simply squeeze a bottle of hair gel into a large zip-lock bag, then add a handful of pom poms and some Numicon pieces.
+Once sealed (and taped for extra security), your child can push the pom poms through the gel to slot them into the Numicon holes.

 Hair Gel, Numicon and Pom Poms: Learning Through Play